 Voter fraud, intimidation, and abuse can take multiple forms.
 Mail-in ballots are especially vulnerable due to a broken chain of custody and lack of in-person supervision present in a polling station.
 Yet, in-person voting can also be susceptible to intimidation and influence or to paid actors collecting voters and instructing them how to vote for compensation, as well as collecting or “harvesting” ballots.
 Both in-person voting and vote by mail can be exploited by unscrupulous candidates and tend to be given little credence as a problem that needs sufficient legal sanctions to address.
-The resources dedicated to protecting our most fundamental right as citizens—voting—should be adequately provisioned within the state and should give the offices of the attorney general and the secretary of state tools to enforce proper sanctions against the organizations and people who benefit from illegal actions.
+The resources dedicated to protecting our most fundamental right as citizens—voting—should be adequately provisioned within the state and should give the Office of the Attorney General and the Texas Secretary of State tools to enforce proper sanctions against the organizations and people who benefit from illegal actions.

 Inaccurate rolls containing deceased voters, noncitizens, felons, and old registrations give illegal actors opportunities to exploit applications for ballot by mail or mail-in ballots.
 Ballot interception or identity theft should be addressed by an appropriate level of criminal penalty that considers mens rea as well as the organizer or wholesale organizers of voter fraud, ballot harvesting, or voter information fraud while offering consideration for the voter who may, in fact, be a victim.
 Similarly, those who deliberately seek to intimidate or misinform voters should be held to appropriate criminal penalties, as outlined in Table 1.